Should I Start a Podcast (You Might NOT Be Ready)

 Unless you’re a professional copywriter, crafting enough blog posts to build an audience is both time-consuming and difficult.
 Even just a few typos or awkward sentences in a blog can be enough to destroy your credibility with your audience.

-However, most people find podcasting much easier than blogging.
+However, most people feel like podcasting is much easier than blogging.
 With a podcast, you can convey information far quicker.
 Specifics vary, but it takes roughly seven minutes to speak 1,000 words.
-Compare that to how long it takes to write a 1,000-word blog, and it’s easy to see which is the faster way to build up a collection of content.
+Compare that to how long it takes to write a 1,000-word blog, and it’s easy to see which is the faster way to build up a collection of good content.

 Even better, a certain lack of polish is expected in a podcast.
 Because most shows are recorded live, the audience understands that you’ll occasionally lose your train of thought, veer off-topic, and trip over your tongue.
 In many cases, a slight absence of professionalism can increase your credibility among your audience because it makes you relatable.